 THE ORIGIN OF LIFE, THE UNIVERSE AND EVERYTHING

 In an event called the “Big Bang”, the Universe began 13.8 billion years ago.
 What is the Big Bang?
 What happened in the Universe after that?
 And what will happen to it in the future?
 Dr. Travis Rector, professor of physics and astronomy at UAA, will answer these questions and more!

-The Astronomy series meets on the first and third Friday evening of each month through March.
+The Astronomy series meets on the first Friday evening of each month through March.
 An astronomer presents a special topic (approximately 1 to 1.5 hours) and answers your questions.
-If skies are clear, be ready to go outside and view the night sky, using your own binoculars or telescope, or share the ones set up by the astronomers.
-Free program; $5 parking for non-members.
-Children can earn a Junior Astronomer Certificate by attending 6 programs and completing “Star Notes”.
+If skies are clear, be ready to go outside and view the night sky (bring binoculars or telescope to share).
+Students ages 10 and up can earn their Jr. Astronomer certificate and astronomy supplies when they attend a minimum of 4 of the 6 programs this season and write brief synopses of what they learned.
+All Jr. Astronomers will receive recognition on March 3rd.
+Free; $5 parking for non-members.

 Guided Hike (Registration required)

 DOGS AND FRIENDS HIKE